Privacy Notice: Staff

 - Communicate with you throughout your employment with YAS (processing is necessary under the contract you have with us or because we have asked you to take specific steps before entering into a contract).

 - Monitor equal opportunity statistics and help us understand staff demographics (we request your explicit consent to process this data).

-- Check criminal records every five years to help make safer working environments (we request your explicit consent to process this data.
+- Check criminal records every three years, where relevant for the role, to help make safer working environments (we request your explicit consent to process this data.
 Processing shall be carried out only under the control of official authority or when the processing is authorised by Union or Member State Law providing for appropriate safeguards for the rights and freedoms of data subjects).

-- Maintain sickness records (where necessary for the assessment of the working capacity of the employee).
+- Maintain attendance records (where necessary for the assessment of the working capacity of the employee).

 The Trust does not carry out automated decision-making using employee data.